MonaBlanc/ChatBot/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The Group is composed of Ayoub and Kimberley.
+The Developer team is composed of Ayoub and Kimberley.

 ## \#7th Semester:
 Actions done: